SFL012/quant/README.md

 # Quant
 This repository includes the dynamics trading strategies and risk management.

 ### License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.